anms23/aspose-imaging-probe/howto_resize_image.md

 # How to resize an image

-For resizing an image, we are using the method `load` of the class [Image](https://reference.aspose.com/imaging/net/aspose.imaging/image/) to load an image.
+For resizing an image, we are using the method [Load](https://reference.aspose.com/imaging/net/aspose.imaging/image/load/) of the class [Image](https://reference.aspose.com/imaging/net/aspose.imaging/image/) to load an image into cache memory.
 Then we [resize](https://reference.aspose.com/imaging/net/aspose.imaging/image/resize/) the image to a new size by specifying desired height and width `300x300` in pixels and save the result to a new file.

 Example C# code: